|Route 1081 to Bo Klua, Nan - Thailand|

 After a simple breakfast at our hotel in Nan we left for a day-trip loop north of Nan.
 First we took route 1080 in northern direction to Pua.
 The first part is a nice twisty road but the last 20 km up-to Pua are a bit straight and boring.
 At Pua follow the signs for the PTT gasoline station (only 7/11, no Amazon).
-For more information about the beautiful Nan province in North Thailand see Destination Travel Guide Nan - Thailand.
+For more information about Nan province see Destination Travel Guide Nan.

 |Autumn in |